HARRIS COUNTY DISTRICT ATTORNEY’S OFFICE

-The CID will not consider claims based solely on witness recantation without objective corroborating evidence (Example: Claimant is convicted of assault.
+The CIU will not consider claims based solely on witness recantation without objective corroborating evidence (Example: Claimant is convicted of assault.
 The victim thereafter presents a sworn statement recanting the original accusation.
 In the absence of evidence to corroborate the recantation – e.g., records showing the victim or claimant were not at the scene of the assault at the same time; video recordings showing the assault did not occur as originally reported – the recantation is insufficient to justify an investigation).

-The CID will not review capital murder death penalty cases.
-Those cases are handled by the Post-Conviction Writs Division, even if an application for writ of habeas corpus is not pending.
+The CIU will not review capital murder death penalty cases.
+Those cases are handled by the Post-Conviction Writs Division, even if an application for a writ of habeas corpus is not pending.
 The dormant nature of the capital habeas litigation does not foreclose involvement by the Post-Conviction Writs Division because, by definition, death penalty cases are always on active post-conviction appeal.

 Yes.
 However, the convicted person must provide an explanation of the circumstances which caused him or her to confess or plead to the offense.

 Must the convicted person waive his or her attorney-client privilege?

 No. The CIU does not require the convicted person to waive his or her attorney-client privilege before investigating a claim of actual innocence or wrongful conviction.
 If the investigation reaches a point where it may be necessary or appropriate to obtain a waiver of the attorney-client privilege, the CIU reserves the right to request a waiver before proceeding further with its investigation.